Video: Work with boards

 To create a board:

-- Navigate to the Boards tool, click the Select or search board box and select New board.
+- Navigate to the Boards tool and click the Add board icon.

 Click any of the plus icons below the activity name (or swim lane title) to create a new card in the appropriate status column.

 If you group cards by Label, Assignee, or Activity, click the plus icon in the desired group to add the card to that group.
 If you do not want to add the new card to any of the groups, click the plus icon in the last group at the bottom of the list titled No activity, No assignee, or No label.